This tentative/draft syllabus updated January 22, 2026.

 You need to have a copy of the printed (paperback) edition

 Books are only one way we support our learning and our writing in class.
-We also have downloadable resources such as The Seeker, a PDF linked later and to be read after our March 12 class meeting.
-There is plenty of code available for you online, from the very small-scale programs in Memory Slam 2.0 through a storytelling system, Curveship, and up into open/free software LLMs that you can (optionally) install.
+We also have downloadable resources such as The Seeker, a PDF.
+Links to short writings will be provided throughout the semester; in a few cases we will even have handouts of such writing.
+There is plenty of code available for you online, from the very small-scale programs in Memory Slam 2.0 up into open/free software LLMs that you can (optionally) install.
 You will be shown short videos and provided with in-class readings and links to other projects.

 20% - Preparation for and participation in class.
 This is a workshop class in which discussing your work and that of your fellow students is the core activity.
 The physical presence of your material being in the classroom is essential; you also have to have the items you need to participate, ranging from a laptop to required books.
 Participation requires reading aloud and otherwise presenting the experimental writing you have done; giving short presentations about the historical, cultural, social, and national contexts of different avant-garde movements; engaging in discussion that is informed by having completed the assigned reading; and doing writing (we undertake in-class writing exercises).
 Missing a class, with an unexcused absence, will reduce your overall grade by 10%, which will lower your final grade by one letter grade.
 Grade reduction for unexcused absences is not capped.
 If you miss four classes and your absences are unexcused, your grade will be reduced 40%.
 (Note: Absences for circumstances out of your control, such as health problems and family emergencies, are absolutely excused, as are absences for religious observance.
 You still will have to keep up in the course, so as soon as is practical, contact me and one or more other students to be able to keep up.)
 Presence and lack of participation (for instance, due to being unprepared) will result in a lesser grade reduction for each class.
 Last but not least, you are not allowed in enroll in 21W.764 / CMS.609 / CMS.846 if you are enrolled in another subject that meets at any overlapping time.
 Absences because you need to go to another class or an exam for another class are unexcused.

 40% - The kiloproject.
+This will be a bookwork which can (if you like) be computational.
 The framework for the project (form, concept, material) should be innovative and appropriate to the author’s goals.
 The scope should be suitable for a project that is the culmination of a semester of writing work.
 The writing (process and output) should be innovative.
-Some aspect of the completed project should be awesome.
+Some aspect of the completed project should be awesome. ¶ Any approach is all right to use, but if you take a computational approach, remember that we are investigating computing techniques rather than particular corporate products and services.
+So any system you use must be free/open; for an LLM (which you are not encouraged to use!) that would include GPT-J, GPT-Neo, and Mistral — and any such system used must be “pure” and without guardrails or an instruct layer, so you deal with the essential LLM and not elaborations.

 You don’t have to submit your work to contests or publications to learn about writing or to be a writer.
 For those who are interested, I am listing a few opportunities related to MIT where you can submit work that could be relevant to computational and experimental writing.
 I only include opportunities where there is no cost to submit work.
 A list will appear below and may be filled in during the semester.